samuelhfish/airfare_project/README.md

 ## "Fluctuations in Airline Fares"

 This was a collaborative project to develop a full-stack web application.
-Our aim was to show how Price decreases and Passenger quantity increases corrrelated fluctuated and correlated.
+Our aim was to show how Price decreases and Passenger quantity increases fluctuated and correlated.

        Technologies used:
             - pandas